epics-extensions/c2dataviewer/README.md

 * ENH: Handling empty image channel with no data inside in a more proper way instead of crashing [Done]

-* Add trigger support

-* Handle PV disconnection in a more proper way
+* Handle PV disconnection in a more proper way [Done]

 When a PV disconnected in the middle, data source (scope_data.py) throws out a RuntimeError, which is proper.
 Currently the UI does not catch that exception, which causes the UI crash.
 This behavior shall be improved to make the application more robust.
 A popup window shall be used instead of crashing the application.

+* ENH: move exception handling to controller

+* Add trigger support

 * Bug to fix updating rate drop caused by CPU spark during resizing for image